 - A complete ban on the plastic/polythene bags within the Mela premises.

-Enjoy riveting dance performance by Mrs. Ranju Prasad and Party.
+Enjoy captivating folk songs by Mrs. Ranju Prasad and party.

 HOW TO REACH ?

 - Buses are available from ISBT, Shivaji Stadium, Gurgaon, Faridabad and Surajkund.

 - Tourist cabs/ tourist coaches to the venue can be conveniently hired from Delhi.